Adyen/adyen-flutter/README.md

 ### Drop-in with Advanced flow:

-1. From your server, make a [`/paymentMethods`](https://docs.adyen.com/api-explorer/Checkout/71/post/paymentMethods) request.
+1. From your backend, make a [`/paymentMethods`](https://docs.adyen.com/api-explorer/Checkout/71/post/paymentMethods) request.
 2. Create the `DropInConfiguration`.
 It also supports optional payment method configurations.
 ```dart
 final DropInConfiguration dropInConfiguration = DropInConfiguration(